Background

 Design-wise it is very similar to the Kingston Hyper X Alloy FPS.
 The build quality is excellent.
 For a price of 131 €, it includes a lot of customization wrt. lighting and some of it can be accessed under Linux by means of a third-party project, too.
 See https://github.com/z3ntu/razer_test/issues/9.

-It is being used very heavily.
-I have already written more than 1000 pages of text.
+It is was used very heavily.
+I wrote more than 1000 pages of text.
 Additionally, there was code, commandline use, keyboard shortcuts and occasional gaming.
-The end of the current high-usage scenario is not close yet.
+Usage has been reduced to about 30% per end of 2021, until I put the keyboard out of use in mid-2024 (see next section).

 Review Opinion